coletucker22/phase-1-project/README.md

     - [Granim.js](https://sarcadass.github.io/granim.js/)
 - A CSS Framework:
     - [Bootstrap](https://getbootstrap.com/)
-- Five Remote API's using AJAX : used for our quotes
+- Remote API's using AJAX: used for our quotes
     -
     -
     -